Search

 A house survey is a thorough check of the condition and structure of a property.

-Your survEyor will visit the house or flat and carry out a detailed inspection of the outside, each inside space, the grounds and any outbuildings.
+Your surveyor will visit the house or flat and carry out a detailed inspection of the outside, each inside space, the grounds and any outbuildings.
 All accessible areas of the property will be examined, from ceilings and roofs to walls, floors, cellars and woodwork.

 Defects will be recorded and the report will explain how serious they are, and how quickly they need to be fixed.